NIcolasp14/GML/README.md

 Subgraphs (Community (subgraph) level)

 ## Predictions | These Graph ML tasks lead to high-impact applications!
+///////------Also, check slides for really interesting examples of real-world applications

  Node classification: Predict a property of a node
 ▪ Example: Categorize online users / items
  Link prediction: Predict whether there are missing links between two nodes